nvibert/start-coding-today/README.md

 - Update the vSAN storage policy on a VM
 - Remove a NSX network

-Most API requests are made through a HTML request, which would be:
+Typically REST API requests are made through a HTTP verb, which would be:

 - PUT   ===== CREATE
 - GET   ===== READ